Vonng/pigsty/docs/PGSQL-PITR.md

     retention_full: 2             # keep 2, at most 3 full backup when using local fs repo
 ```

-Beware, this means your backup disk storage should be at least 3 times than the database file size.
+Your backup disk storage should be at least three x database file size + WAL archive in 3 days.

-**minio repo**
+**MinIO repo**

-When using minio, storage capacity is usually not a problem, you can keep backups as long as you want.
+When using MinIO, storage capacity is usually not a problem.
+You can keep backups as long as you want.

-For example, the default `pg-test` will take a full backup on monday, and incr backup on other weekdays
+For example, the default `pg-test` will take a full backup on Monday and incr backup on other weekdays.

 ```yaml
 node_crontab:  # make a full backup 1 am everyday